 Marshmallow makes a wonderful mouth wash for painful mouth conditions.
-Mouth ulcers, canker sores, cuts on the inside of the cheeks, inflamed gums and even sore throats are soothed with a marshmallow rinse.
+A marshmallow rinse soothes mouth ulcers, canker sores, cuts on the inside of the cheeks, inflamed gums, and even sore throats.
 Simply swish the cold infused tea around in your mouth to coat the affected tissues.

 Heartburn Home Remedy and Ulcers

 Use this cold infusion to find relief from heartburn, peptic ulcers, and inflamed intestines.
 Besides being able to soothe inflammation, marshmallow root is also a vulnerary, healing wounds within the digestive tract.
 Herbalist Paul Bergner calls this a bandaid for the stomach.
-Of course, addressing the root cause of these issues is recommended for long term care.
+Of course, I recommend addressing the root cause of these issues for long term care.
 It’s a great heartburn home remedy.

 Marshmallow root is an amazing topical treatment for wounds and burns.
-In the past it was called mortification root because of its ability to prevent gangrene.
+In the past it people called it “mortification root” because of its ability to prevent gangrene.